hylang/hy/docs/language/internals.rst

 representing Hy source code as data.
 Models only add source position information, and a handful of methods to support clean manipulation of Hy source code, for instance in macros.
-To achieve that goal, Hy models are mixins of a base Python class and :ref:`HyObject`.
+To achieve that goal, Hy models are mixins of a base Python class and :ref:`Object`.

 .. _hyobject:

-HyObject
+Object
 ~~~~~~~~

-``hy.models.HyObject`` is the base class of Hy models.
+``hy.models.Object`` is the base class of Hy models.
 It only
 implements one method, ``replace``, which replaces the source position
 of the current object with the one passed as argument.
 This allows us to
 keep track of the original position of expressions that get modified by
 macros, be that in the compiler or in pure hy macros.

-``HyObject`` is not intended to be used directly to instantiate Hy
+``Object`` is not intended to be used directly to instantiate Hy
 models, but only as a mixin for other classes.

 Compound Models